 Regular physical activity has been linked to reducing stress and improving health and wellness.
 When physical activity breaks are part of your workday routine, they help to relieve jaw tension due to the strain of hours at the desk.
 Other benefits are boosts in performance and energy levels, giving you fantastic focus as you generate work gems.

 Now that it’s loud and clear that jaw tension can be associated with too much chair time (aka being sedentary), let’s get to the good stuff!
 You’ve got it here–what to do to jazzercise your being and thus your jaw.
 Get ready!
 Some of these are jaw-droppingly simple.
 Oh yes, and fun too!

-- Get moving–Physical activity breaks throughout your workday break up monotony, build physical strength, and alleviate jaw tension.
+- Get moving–Physical activity breaks - alongside a sea of other benefits - break up monotony, build physical strength, and alleviate jaw tension.